 It has a wide F1.8 aperture lenses that captures more light and produce quality videos.
 You will get a sharp picture of what’s happening on the road and in the interior of your car while you’re driving.

+This Uber dash cam records video at Full HD, with both cameras having 1920x1080p resolution so you and your passenger are protected.
 You have the option to only record using the front camera without the rear one and boost the resolution up to 2560x1440p.
 Good option if you don’t have passengers in the car.

 As for display, it has a 2.7″ LCD screen.